-Safeguarding is a standing item on weekly informal SLT meetings, a Safeguarding Report is produced at each Local Board meeting, and an annual Safeguarding Report is produced for the Local Board and for NCG Group Designated Safeguarding Lead.
-All Local Board members receive online safeguarding training, and there is a designated safeguarding member on the Local Board who receives additional face to face training with the Designated Safeguarding Lead.
+Safeguarding is a standing item on weekly formal SLT meetings, a Safeguarding Report is produced at each Local Board meeting, and an annual Safeguarding Report is produced for the Local Board and for NCG Group Designated Safeguarding Lead.

 This procedure is made available through the college website and safeguarding procedures and the referral process are explained to students in induction and Personal Development sessions.
 The impact of this is checked through Personal Development Review week and student surveys.
 Personal Development sessions are also used to deliver a broad range of wider training to students include Prevent, relationship and sex education, British Values and the risks of serious violence/gang cultures.